akb825/ModularShaderLanguage/README.md

 * doxygen (optional)
 * gtest (optional)
 * flex and flex (required if making modifications to the parser)

-* LLVM 3.8 or later (not required when only building frontend)
-* Metal compiler when building Metal target
+Additionally, additional tools such as Microsoft's HLSL compiler and Apple's Metal compiler will be required when compiling shaders for certain platforms. glslang may also be used as a sanity check for GLSL output.

 # Platforms

-DeepSea has been built for and tested on the following platforms:
+MSL has been built for and tested on the following platforms:

 * Linux (GCC and LLVM clang)
 * Windows (requires Visual Studio 2015 or later)